Gender Barriers to communication

 Nonverbal cues:

 Nonverbal cues, such as body language, facial expressions, and tone of voice, can also create gender barriers.
-For example, men may be perceived as more dominant and assertive if they use strong body language, while women who use the same body language may be perceived as aggressive or unfeminine.
+For example, When men employ strong body language, they might be perceived as more dominant and assertive, whereas women, adopting identical body language, may face perceptions of being aggressive or unfeminine.

 Power dynamics: